CHALLENGING RACISM against Gypsy/Travellers IN SCHOOLS

 I am a parent with a child who has experienced discrimination…what can I do?

-Many organisations offer support for families when a child experiences bullying or discrimination.
+Many organisations offer support for families when a child or young person experiences bullying or discrimination.
 Start by looking at these resources.
-You can also visit the RespectMe site.
+Visit RespectMe for more information, helpful video guides and useful contacts.

-STEP also offers schools a range of training options to raise awareness of racism and discrimination against nomadic children and how to develop strategies for creating positive change.
+Explore our curated bank of information and resources to help combat discrimination, racism and bullying behaviour.
+STEP also offers schools a range of training options to raise awareness of racism and discrimination against nomadic communities and how to develop strategies for creating positive change.